 How to Format Power BI Waterfall Chart with example?.
 Formatting Waterfall Chart includes changing the Bar colors, Waterfall Chart Title text, Title position, Y-Axis, and X-Axis Details, Data labels, and Background Images, etc.

 To demonstrate these Waterfall Chart formatting options, we are going to use the Waterfall Chart that we created earlier.
-Please refer Waterfall Chart in Power BI article to understand the steps involved in creating a Power BI Waterfall Chart.
+Please refer Waterfall Chart in Power BI and and Charts articles to understand the steps involved in creating a Power BI Waterfall Chart.

 How to Format Power BI Waterfall Chart in Power BI